 Bachelor’s students can also choose to study abroad through the CIA Global Cuisines and Cultures course, which includes travel to culinary destinations such as China, France, Italy, Peru, and Spain.

 How to Apply

 The CIA is very committed to making your CIA education as affordable as possible.
-Our costs are comparable to similar colleges, and here’s even better news—approximately 92% of our students receive some form of financial aid.
+Our costs are comparable to similar colleges, and here’s even better news—more than 90% of our students receive some form of financial aid.

 Don’t let applying for financial assistance keep you from going to the world’s premier culinary college.
 No matter what your individual circumstances are, we will work with you to help make attending the CIA an affordable investment in your future in the world of food.